LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 diag( "Testing Range::Validator $Range::Validator::VERSION, Perl $], $^X" );

 </pre>
-This perl program use strict and wanrings (you already know they are friends, do you?) then load the core module <a href="https://perldoc.perl.org/Test/More.html">Test::More</a> which generally requires that you declare how many tests you intend to run ( <code>plan tests => 1</code> ) then inside the <code>BEGIN</code> block use its method <code>use_ok</code> that loads our own module and in case of failure print "Bail out!\n" aka "everything went wrong, leave the boat".
+This perl program use strict and warnings (you already know they are friends, do you?) then load the core module <a href="https://perldoc.perl.org/Test/More.html">Test::More</a> which generally requires that you declare how many tests you intend to run ( <code>plan tests => 1</code> ) then inside the <code>BEGIN</code> block use its method <code>use_ok</code> that loads our own module and in case of failure print "Bail out!\n" aka "everything went wrong, leave the boat".

 If the above succeeded <a href="https://perldoc.perl.org/Test/More.html">Test::More</a> calls <code>diag</code> that emits a note with the text specified, useful to have while reviewing test output.
 The module also has the <code>note</code> method that I prefer.
 Go to the module documentation to have an idea of <a href="https://perldoc.perl.org/Test/More.html">Test::More</a>